NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-the-dotnet-cli.md

 Every NuGet package needs a manifest that describes the package's contents and dependencies.
 In a final package, the manifest is a `.nuspec` file that is generated from the NuGet metadata properties that you include in the project file.

-1. Open your project file (`.csproj`) and add the following minimal properties inside the existing `<PropertyGroup>` tag, changing the values as appropriate:
+1. Open your project file (`.csproj`, `.fsproj` or `.vbproj` depending on the language you're using) and add the following minimal properties inside the existing `<PropertyGroup>` tag, changing the values as appropriate:

     ```xml
     <PackageId>AppLogger</PackageId>